rust-lang/book/src/ch17-01-futures-and-syntax.md

 </Listing>

 With that, we have successfully written our first async function!
-Before we add some code in `main` to call it, let’s talk a little more about what we have written and what it means.
+Before we add some code in `main` to call it, let’s talk a little more about what we’ve written and what it means.

 When Rust sees a block marked with the `async` keyword, it compiles it into a